Hapoel Isfiya F.C.: In popular culture

 Hapoel Isfiya appeared in the 34th episode, "Football", of the Israeli TV series Hafuch, when Anat (played by Einat Weitzman), became richer following an investment in the stock market, until she mistakenly bought Hapoel Isfiya.
-However, it has to be noted that Hapoel Isfiya was a fictional football club at the time, since the TV series was filmed between 1996 and 1999, while the club came into existence in 2003.
+However, Hapoel Isfiya was a fictional football club at the time, since the TV series was filmed between 1996 and 1999, while the club came into existence in 2003.